▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 This dog loves the vastness of the forest and its independence, a combination that combines his attitude with some challenges, because he'll take any chance to roam free.
 As this four-legged friend acts very independently during the hunt and must place the game alone, it is also, for the rest, a confident partner, who gladly takes command when the opportunity presents itself.

 He is considered brave and is always ready to defend his loved ones.
 Contact with other dogs can be problematic without extensive socialization, because some Karelian Bear Dog show aggressiveness when meeting other dogs.
-However, other owners report their dogs great balance and praise their social compatibility.
+But, other owners report their dogs great balance and praise their social compatibility.
 It is a fact that many Karelian Bear Dog they are also working together as hunting assistants – so with good conditioning and socialization this should not be a problem.

 They are excellent watchdogs, that reliably indicate intruders.
 Despite all the lovely nooks and edges, the Karelian Bear Dog they also have their soft sides: They are not aggressive with people, they like to be petted at home and they love to be petted by their caregivers.